nitesht2/Music-Database-case-study-using-SQL/README.md

 # Query Chinook Music Database
-In this project, I will query the Chinook Database.
+- In this project, I will query the Chinook Database.
 The Chinook Database holds information about a music store.
 For this project, I will be assisting the Chinook team with understanding the media in their store, their customers and employees, and their invoice information.
+- After the query, data visualization is done to get insight.